SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="knn"></a>
 # **knn**
-> NearestNeighborsResults knn(deploymentName, knnName, body)
+> NearestNeighborsResults knn(deploymentName, versionName, knnName, body)

 Runs knn on the given index with the given k